jedagda/cit-gen/README.md

 ##### Workshop Manager

-The Workshop Manager component of CIT-RCR is a multi-threaded process that monitors VRDP connections for each workshop unit.
+The Workshop Manager component of CIT-GEN is a multi-threaded process that monitors VRDP connections for each workshop unit.
 It also contains a web service with a simple front-end that is implemented using the Flask micro web development framework.
 When participants navigate to the front-end they are shown the